polkadot-dropit/node/README.md

 ### Run a collator

-The destination address for receiving part of fees and tip must be set through the environment variable: `DROPIT_AUTHOR_REWARD_DEST`
+The destination address for receiving part of fees and tip must be set through the environment variable: `DROPIT_AUTHOR_REWARD_DEST` with the format SS58.
-The format for this address is SS58